jmol0917/PhD_Thesis/GEMNAST/README.md

 therefore additional scripts are not required.

 The Replaceable Nutrients Assessment is composed of three scripts:
-The replaceable_nutrients_degradation_assessment.py script produces...

-The repalceable_nutrient_degradation_and_intermediate_metabolite_synthesis.py script produces...

-The repalceable_nutrient_degradation_and_intermediate_metabolite_synthesis.py script produces...
+The replaceable_nutrients_degradation_assessment.py script produces individual files for every examined GSM.
+The replaceable_nutrients_degradation_compilation.py script can be used to generate a single boolean table that compiles individual model results.

+The replaceable_nutrients_degradation_and_intermediate_metabolite_synthesis.py and the replaceable_nutrients_degradation_and_intermediate_metabolite_export.py scripts produce boolean tables with information from every model assessed.

 For questions or comments please email juan.molina@sydney.edu.au